GladysAssistant/v4-website/docs/dashboard/chart.md

 ## Prerequisites

-You need to be in Gladys Assistant >= v4.6, and have at least once sensor configured sending data.
+- You need to be in Gladys Assistant v4.6 (or above)
+- Have at least one  sensor configured and sending data.

 ## Configuration